electrode-io/livebundle/README.md

 LiveBundle is using the [debug][6] library to for logging.\
 Please refer to this library documentation for reference.\
-In a nutshell, to enable all logs, just set the `DEBUG=*` environment variable.
+In a nutshell, to enable all logs, just set `DEBUG=*` environment variable.

 # Repository structure _(curated)_